dot-cross/eduraster/README.md

 # eduraster

-EduRaster is a personal project I've been doing by self-teaching, and is the result of my theoretical studies in mathematics, algorithms and computer graphics techniques.
-The main goal is to learn how works the graphics pipeline of libraries such as OpenGL and Direct3D, and for that I programmed from scratch a software rasterizer.
-Because the project is mainly focused on learning, it is written entirely in C code without any kind of low-level optimizations.
+Eduraster is a personal project that I did for self-teaching purposes, and was the result of my study in computer graphics.
+My main objective was to understand how it works the graphics pipeline of rasterization APIs like OpenGL and Direct3D, so I wrote a software rasterizer from scratch.
+Because the project was mainly focused on learning, it was written entirely in C code without any kind of low-level optimizations.

 ### Main features: